Processing Personal Data

 - “Other” sensitive personal data.

 Personal data related to health or sexual orientation is protected more strictly than other sensitive data, as the scope of the additional legal grounds for processing is very limited.
-Reserving the requirement to obtain explicit consent of the data subject, personal data related to health or sexual data can only be processed by persons under an obligation of confidentiality, or by authorized institutions and establishments, for the purposes of protection of public health, protective medicine, medical diagnosis, treatment and care services.
+Reserving the requirement to process data by obtaining explicit consent of the data subject, personal data related to health or sexual data can only be processed by persons under an obligation of confidentiality, or by authorized institutions and establishments, for the purposes of protection of public health, protective medicine, medical diagnosis, treatment and care services.

 For other types of sensitive personal data, these can only be processed with the explicit consent of the data subject, or if such processing is required by law.